harendra-kumar/concise-haskell/haskell-overview.rst

 Composed Functions
 ~~~~~~~~~~~~~~~~~~

-Composed functions are pure compositions of other functions and pass down their
+Composed functions are defined purely in terms of composed applications of
-arguments without having to know their values and hence without discriminating
+other functions.
+They pass on their arguments without having to know their
-the logic based on them.
-In other words, they treat their parameters as opaque
+values and hence do not discriminate the logic based on them.
+In other words,
-data.
-Such functions do not need to de-construct the algebraic structure of
+they treat their parameters as opaque data.
+It means that they do not need to
-their arguments.
+de-construct the algebraic structure of their arguments.

 ::

   square x = x * x

-This classification is not very interesting in itself but it is a concrete
+This classification is not very interesting as such but it is a concrete
 value level equivalent of function-level parametric polymorphism.
 Such
 functions do not discriminate values the way parametrically polymorphic
 functions do not discriminate types.
 We can say that a composed function is a